Hondo (1953)

 Release Date: November 27, 1953

 Plot Summary: US Army cavalry scout Hondo Lane (John Wayne) meets Angie Lowe (Geraldine Page), and her young son Johnny (Lee Aaker) on their ranch.
-Angie and her son have been alone ever since she was deserted by her treacherous husband Ed (Leo Gordon).
-The Apaches are preparing to go to war, so Hondo wants to evacuate the family.
+Angie and her son have been alone ever since she was deserted by her treacherous and unfaithful husband Ed (Leo Gordon).
+The Apache in the area are preparing to go to war, so Hondo needs to evacuate the family.
 Angie refuses at first, so Hondo sticks around and eventually forms a close bond with her and Johnny.
-Tensions escalate when the Apache start to intimidate Angie and their chief Vittorio (Michael Pate) takes an interest in Johnny.
+Tensions on the ranch escalate when the Apache start to intimidate Angie and their chief Vittorio (Michael Pate) takes an interest in Johnny.

 Production: In 1952, the magazine Collier’s published a western short story by Louis L’Amour titled “The Gift of Cochise” (1952).
-John Wayne had read the story and enjoyed it, so he decided that he wanted to adapt it into a film.
+Western film star John Wayne had read the story and enjoyed it, so he decided that he wanted to adapt it into a film.
 Wayne purchased the rights to “The Gift of Cochise” later that year in 1952.
-Wayne and Robert Fellows produced the film themselves with their recently formed production company Wayne-Fellows Productions (later renamed Batjac Productions).
-The script for the film was written by James Edward Grant, a friend and frequent collaborator of Wayne, and the film was named Hondo.
+Wayne and Robert Fellows produced the film themselves with their recently formed production company Wayne-Fellows Productions (which would later be renamed Batjac Productions after Fellows left a few years later).
+The script for the film was written by James Edward Grant, a friend and frequent collaborator of Wayne, and the film was named Hondo, after the story’s main character.
 Grant expanded on the plot of the original short story, and L’Amour was given the rights to create a novelization for Hondo based on Grant’s script.
 L’Amour wrote his book as the film was in production and he published the novel Hondo in 1953, before the film’s release.
 John Farrow was chosen to direct Hondo.
+Farrow had recently directed the western Copper Canyon (1950) and the war film Submarine Command (1951).

-Although Fellows first considered casting Glenn Ford in the role of Hondo, the film’s main character, Wayne ultimately decided that he wanted to play the part himself.
-Wayne thought that L’Amour’s story and character captured the spirit of the Old West that Wayne admired.
-He later said, “In the man Hondo, I found the very spirit of the old West.”
-Fellows and Wayne first considered casting Katharine Hepburn in the role of Mrs. Angie Lowe, the film’s leading lady, and they offered her the part before the script was written.
+Although Fellows first considered casting Glenn Ford in the role of Hondo Lane, the film’s main character, Wayne ultimately decided that he wanted to play the part himself.
+Wayne desired the play the part because he thought that L’Amour’s story and character perfectly captured the spirit of the Old West that he admired.
+Wayne later stated, “In the man Hondo, I found the very spirit of the old West.”
+Fellows and Wayne first considered casting Katharine Hepburn in the role of Mrs. Angie Lowe, Hondo‘s leading lady, and they offered her the part before the script was written.
 However, once the script was completed, Fellows got cold feet about the idea.
-He realized that the part of Mrs. Lowe was smaller than what was originally envisioned (originally considered to be as prominent as Wayne’s role), so rather than risk her turning down the supporting role, he just retracted the offer.
+He realized that the part of Mrs. Lowe was smaller than what was he had envisioned (originally considered to be as prominent as Wayne’s role), so rather than risk Hepburn turning down the supporting role, he just retracted the offer.
 Instead, Fellows and Wayne decided to cast Geraldine Page in the role.
-Page was a Broadway stage actress who had only appeared in one film prior to Hondo.
+Page was a Broadway stage actress known for her method acting.
+She only appeared in one film prior to Hondo, having an uncredited bit part in the drama Taxi (1953).

 Wayne and Fellows wanted to shoot Hondo in the new 3-D film format, which was very popular with audiences at the time.
 Warner Bros. supplied the production with their newly developed “All-Media Camera” which could shoot in multiple film formats, including 3-D, because it used two lenses that could create the stereoscopic effects necessary for 3-D. However, this presented a number of problems for the production crew.
 The All-Media Camera was bulky and filming had to be delayed as it was transported to the film’s desert shooting locations.
 Farrow and cinematographer Robert Burks were unfamiliar with the device and had trouble adjusting to it.
 Additionally, the camera frequently broke down due the wind blowing sand into its mechanism.
 In Hondo, Farrow and Wayne primarily used 3-D to increase the depth of expansive wide shots and to amplify characters in the background.
-3-D was only occasionally used to show objects coming directly towards the camera (frequently done in other 3-D movies), as they didn’t want to treat the technology as a gimmick.
+3-D was only occasionally used to show objects coming directly towards the camera (and thus coming towards the audience, which was frequently done in other 3-D movies), as they didn’t want to treat the technology as a cheap gimmick.

-Production on Hondo went from June to August of 1953.
-Hondo was primarily shot on location in deserts near the city of Camargo in the Mexican state Chihuahua.
+John Farrow began shooting Hondo in June of 1953 and filming wrapped up in August.
+Hondo was primarily shot on location in the desert near the city of Camargo in the Mexican state Chihuahua.
 All the scenes at the Lowe family ranch were shot at Camargo.
-Originally the scene where it rains at he Lowe ranch was going to be cut from the film once the crew realized Camargo had been in the middle of a serious drought for the past seven years, but they were fortunately able to shoot the scene during a twelve hour rain storm.
-The scenes at the cavalry base were shot near a church in the city of San Francisco de Conchos, Chihuahua.
-Some additional desert shooting was done at several desert towns in southern Arizona near the Mexican border (including Sasabe) and in Tooele County, Utah.
+Early on during filming, Wayne and Fellows believed that they would have to cut the scene where it rains at the Lowe ranch because Camargo had been in the middle of a serious drought for the past seven years.
+Fortunately, Camargo experienced a twelve hour rain storm when the crew was on location, so John Farrow was able to shoot the scene as planned.
+The scenes at the cavalry base were filmed near a church in the city of San Francisco de Conchos, Chihuahua.
+Some additional location shooting was done back in the United States at several desert towns in southern Arizona (including Sasabe) and in Tooele County, Utah.

-Why You Should See It: Hondo is a good classic western film.
+Why You Should See It: Hondo is a strong classic western film.
 Farrow and cinematographer Robert Burks did an excellent job photographing Hondo.
 The film’s locations look beautiful and are very expansive.
-The cast of Hondo is also very good.
+The cast of Hondo is also top notch.
 Geraldine Page gives a stand-out performance and she definitely deserved her Academy Award nomination.
-Page brought a lot of depth to the part of Mrs. Lowe and she offered the right combination of sweetness and grit for the role.
+Page brought a lot of depth to the part of Mrs. Lowe and she offered the right combination of sweetness and grit for a frontier mother.
 Wayne also does a good job as the character Hondo, and Ward Bond is memorable in his supporting role as Buffalo Baker.